1. Can I get a quick divorce?

 2. What if we have been living together for the separation period?

-It’s still possible to get a divorce but you need to provide evidence that you’re separated.
-This might include ceasing sexual activity, living in separate rooms, having different bank accounts, cooking your own meals and being open about your split to friends, family and even neighbours.
+It’s still possible to get a divorce but you need to provide evidence you’re separated by way of affidavit confirming the separation details.
+This might include living in separate rooms, having different bank accounts and being open about your split to friends, family and even neighbours, who may also be required to provide evidence about the separation.

 3. We haven’t been married long, does this mean a divorce will take less time?

-If you’ve been married less than two years, you and your spouse will first need to attend a mediation session and obtain a certificate from your counsellor.
-If this cannot be done for special reasons, an affidavit needs to be filed.
-Afterwards, standard divorce procedures apply, including the 12 month separation period.
+If you’ve been married less than two years, you and your partner will first need to attend a mediation session and obtain a certificate from your counsellor.
+This can be arranged by contacting the Family Relationship Advice Line.
+If there's no possibility of you or your partner attending counselling together, an affidavit needs to be filed.
+Afterwards, standard divorce procedures apply, including the 12-month separation period.

 4. If my partner doesn’t want a divorce, is it still possible?

-As long as you can prove that your marriage has ‘irretrievably broken down’, grounds for divorce are established.
-However, all partners have the right to know about the divorce hearing and there are strict deadlines in regards to submitting court documents.
+As long as you have been separated for 12 months and can prove your marriage has ‘irretrievably broken down’, grounds for divorce are established.
+However, all partners have the right to know about the divorce hearing so papers will need to be served to them by a third party 28 days before the court hearing if they live in Australia.
 If your partner opposes a divorce, they can file a response prior to the hearing.

 5. Can I remarry immediately after divorce?

 Once you receive your divorce certificate, your new marital status is not considered final for another month.
-So no, don’t remarry immediately – it’s considered bigamy!
+So no, don’t remarry immediately as it’s considered bigamy!

 6. Will the courts punish me because I had an affair?